QBDev0ps/DevOps-Cloud-projects/Project11.md

 ![bastion host](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/7edfe278-2217-45c4-b35d-ac05bfd8ff47)

-Further on in our future projects, we will implement a proper Bastion Host but for now, we will make do with developing Ansible scripts to simulate the use of a Jump Box/Bastion Host to access our Web Servers.
+Further on in our future projects, we will implement a proper Bastion Host.
+But for now, we will make do with developing Ansible scripts to simulate the use of a Jump Box/Bastion Host to access our Web Servers.
 Therefore, based on the infrastructure to be used and the goal of this project, it shall consist of three parts:

-**1.** Configure Network File Server (NFS) Server with storage infastructure.
+**1.** Install and Configure Jenkins on EC2 Instance.

-**2.** Configure Backend Database Server.
+**2.** Install and Configure Ansible to act as a Jump Server/Bastion Host.

-**3.** Configure Web Servers.
+**3.** Create a Simple Ansible Playbook to Automate Server Configuration.